owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 ## Context and Problem Statement

 oCIS needs to be integrated with various external Authentication and Identity Management Systems.
-Usually oCIS will no have administrative access to such a system and we will not be allowed to reconfigure it suite our needs (e.g. we will not be able to enhance the schema of an already existing LDAP Directory).
-In most case our access will be read-only.
+Usually oCIS will have no administrative access to such a system and we will not be allowed to reconfigure it to suit our needs (e.g. we will not be able to enhance the schema of an already existing LDAP Directory).
+In most of the cases our access will be read-only.

-Sidenote: There is a difference between users, identities and accounts: A user may have multiple identities whith which he can authenticate, e.g. his facebook, twitter, microsoft or google identity.
+Sidenote: There is a difference between users, identities and accounts: A user may have multiple identities which he can authenticate with, e.g. his facebook, twitter, microsoft or google identity.
 Multiple identities can be linked to an account in ocis, allowing to fall back to another identity provider should one of them shut down.
 This also allows migrating from one identity provider to another.